javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 ## Event constructor

-Build-in event classes form a hierarchy, similar to DOM element classes.
+Built-in event classes form a hierarchy, similar to DOM element classes.
 The root is the built-in [Event](http://www.w3.org/TR/dom/#event) class.

 We can create `Event` objects like this: